Andrew Callaghan: Personal life

+Allegations of rape and sexual misconduct

 In January 2023, two women posted TikTok videos accusing Callaghan of trying to pressure them into having sex with him.
 A reporter at The Stranger then interviewed two other women who alleged that Callaghan tried to pressure them into having sex with him and made them uncomfortable.
 On January 12, his legal representative responded to the allegations in a statement released to Variety, saying in part: "Conversations about pressure and consent are extremely important and Andrew wants to have these conversations, so he can continue to learn and grow.
-While every dynamic is open to interpretation and proper communication is critical from all those involved, repeated requests for money should not be part of these conversations."
+While every dynamic is open to interpretation and proper communication is critical from all those involved, repeated requests for money should not be part of these conversations".
 On January 15, Callaghan responded to the allegations in a YouTube video, stating that some of the allegations about him are "not true" or "missing important contextual information"; he apologized for his behavior and revealed plans to attend therapy and Alcoholics Anonymous.

 On February 28, The Stranger published an additional story with two more women accusing Callaghan of rape and sexual assault that took place at Loyola University in 2017.
-Callaghan's legal representative said, "Andrew has taken accountability for his role in other situations and will be the first to admit his shortcomings; however, these accusations go further and are completely without merit.
-Andrew will utilize every option he has in order to clear his name and protect his reputation."
+One woman alleged Callaghan raped her while she was heavily intoxicated, and later mocked how she repeatedly said "No" during the assault.
+Another woman alleged that Callaghan followed her to her dorm room and refused to leave, before grabbing her and sexually assaulting her as she cried and told him 'No' "at least three times".
+The allegations were corroborated by dated text messages and email exchanges, interviews with health professionals and personal associates, and a journal entry.
+Callaghan's legal representative denied the allegations as "patently false", stating "Andrew has taken accountability for his role in other situations and will be the first to admit his shortcomings; however, these accusations go further and are completely without merit.
+Andrew will utilize every option he has in order to clear his name and protect his reputation".

+In a 2026 interview, Callaghan said he had "taken accountability" for his conduct and discussed the power dynamics created by his fame.